The Importance of Making a Lasting Power of Attorney (LPA)

-A Lasting Power of Attorney (LPA) is a legal document where you appoint one or more Attorneys to act for you and look after your affairs if you suffer the loss of mental capacity or feel that you would like some help to manage your affairs.
-The Attorneys you nominate could be a relative or a trusted friend that you feel comfortable leaving in charge of communicating your wishes, representing you and managing your affairs.
+A Lasting Power of Attorney (LPA) is a legal document appointing one or more Attorneys to act for you and look after your affairs if you suffer loss of mental capacity or feel that you would like some help to manage your affairs.
+The Attorneys you nominate could be relatives or trusted friends that you feel comfortable leaving in charge of communicating your wishes, representing you and managing your affairs.

-There are two types of LPA: one enables your Attorneys to make financial decisions, the other to make health and care decisions.
-To be valid for use by your Attorneys, both must be registered at the Office of the Public Guardian.
+There are two types of LPA.
+One enables your Attorneys to make financial decisions; the other to make health and care decisions.
+To be valid, both must be registered at the Office of the Public Guardian.